monjikura/103-/README.md

 https://www.deepfunding.app/

+As part of our commitment to transparency accounting

 # Vanilla JS example of minikit

 Apart from a frontend, you'll need a backend, this template contains an example of that as well